Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-Feature-Engineering-article.md

-We would appreciate your feedback, suggestion on how we can improve this.
+I would appreciate your feedback, suggestion on how I can improve this.

 #### Email id -satwantsingh201@gmail.com